Suyooo/sifas-mapdb/README.md

 set to 5 is the 5th occurence of this song at this difficulty across all DLPs/stories.

 ## Live Difficulty IDs for newer Story Stages
-While the Story Stages started out with the same pattern as above, at some point, Klab started just numbering them, maybe they thought the 1-digit unique identifier will probably run out at some point.
+While the Story Stages started out with the same pattern as above, from Chapter 8 on, Klab started just numbering them.
+Maybe they thought the 1-digit unique identifier will probably run out at some point.
 These lives have the Live Difficulty ID `33XXXXXX`, where `XXXXXX` is simply a running counter starting at 000001.

+Note that after the amount of Story Stages in older chapters was reduced in version 2.0, these counters were not changed, so there are missing numbers if going through all the Story Stages.

 # Extra Info
 Depending on the Live Type (see above), additional info may be included in the `extra_info` object in the JSON root.